OWRC/interpolants/sources/clipnship.md

 ## Geology Folder

 ### Layers
-The Clip 'n Ship function provides the top elevation and thickness (isopach) for each interpreted hydrostratigraphic unit within the ORMGP jurisdiction.
+The Clip 'n Ship function provides the top elevation and thickness (isopach) for each interpreted hydrostratigraphic unit within the ORMGP jurisdiction [from a variety of sources](/interpolants/interpolation/geolayers.html).
 The following figure shows the interpreted units:

 ![image](https://github.com/OWRC/interpolants/assets/92586150/947f8c3b-dec2-4ded-874d-454b7e4b863a)